santiago-webdev/atom-atic/README.md

-This is a project very similar to [zerolayer](https://github.com/akdev1l/zerolayer), with the difference been that I use a local registry to serve the image instead of an oci archived image, but the concept is more or less the same.
+This is a project very similar to [zerolayer](https://github.com/akdev1l/zerolayer), with the difference been that I use a local registry to serve the image instead of a local tarball, but the concept is more or less the same.

 First, create a configuration file, namely this is going to be a `Containerfile`: